 It has been said that the most important fashion accessory you can wear is a smile.
 One way many people choose to improve the look of their smile is through whitening their teeth.
 Teeth whitening is the most frequently requested dental procedure and has become a multi-billion-dollar industry.

-It is best to consult a professional when considering any procedure that involves your dental health.
-There are several options to whiten your teeth.
-Your dentist will be able to explain them to you, helping you choose the fastest, safest, and most effective method brighten your smile.
+Options to whiten teeth include over-the-counter products or professional whitening at the dentist.
+It is best to consult a professional first when considering any procedure that involves dental health.
+Dentists will be able to explain the available methods, helping patients choose the fastest, safest, and most effective method to brighten their smiles.

 Why Aren’t My Teeth White Anymore?

 Over time, you may notice your teeth becoming dull and changing color.
 Shades of yellow, brown, and even grey are not uncommon.
 Several factors can contribute to your teeth losing their luster.
 The causes can be divided into two types—intrinsic (internal) and extrinsic (external.)

 Intrinsic causes of tooth discoloration include heredity, aging, tooth decay, and overexposure to fluoride.
 Intrinsic stains are least likely to be helped with whitening agents.

 Extrinsic causes come from external sources, some of which are avoidable and others that are not.
 Things like coffee, tea, wine, and tobacco will stain teeth.
 So will certain diseases and medications, particularly antibiotics.

 Typically, teeth whitening has better results tackling problems caused by food, drink, and smoking than by medical issues and genetics.
 Teeth with yellow discoloration respond best to whitening agents.
 Some brown or grey teeth, unfortunately, may not be able to be whitened.

 Teeth whitening products use a peroxide solution to bleach the teeth.
 Many local drug stores sell a variety of products at reasonable prices.
 Some are more effective than others.
 Patients can spend a lot of time and money searching for something that works.